seokju-kang/seokju-kang.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hello, everyone.
-I am currently a Ph.D. student in Management Engineering at UNIST.
+I am currently a Ph.D. student in Management Engineering at UNIST, advised by Hyun Jin Jang.
 I received B.S. in Industrial Engineering from Pusan National University.

+My research domain is in Financial Engineering with a particular emphasis on risk management, derivatives pricing, and quantitative methods in finance.

 ---